marttiah/safetydatabase/README.md

 Drug safety database
 https://safetydatabase.herokuapp.com/

+22-Dec-2020:

+Updates:
+- Bootstrap added
+- Minor changes to the content of the website (text, links)
+- Testing with 'admin' and 'user' roles done
+    - Still needs updating
+- Peer review read
+    - Suggestions to to-do
+- CSRF tested, not working, removed
+    - Still needs to be added

+To-do:
+- Password requirements
+- Add session and session checking
+- CSRF
+- ADR information page formatting
+- ?Admin and User roles? - not absolutely necessary

 22-Nov-2020:

 - error message fixed when username is taken
 - the username was removed from the message because the tuple only contains password and user id
 - linelisting in the information page working now

 18-Nov-2020:

 I fixed the issue with opening the app locally and in Heroku.
 The main reason was missing "import routes" in the app.py.

 Some other issues in the code was debugged.
 Now the system is working as it should except for ADR linelisting not working at /information.html